Jordan, Elijah. Papers, 1899-1962 | Illinois History and Lincoln Collections

 The collection also contains Jordan's university transcripts and class notes, photographs of Jordan and his wife Linny, and papers relating to Fisch's Jordan bibliography, compiled for Jordan's Metaphysics: An Unfinished Essay (published posthumously, 1956).
 Additional materials document Fisch's efforts to organize the Elijah Jordan Conferences, 1956-57, a joint initiative of the American Philosophical Association's Committee to Advance Original Work in Philosophy and the Rockefeller Foundation.

-Max Fisch, University of Illinois professor of philosophy, donated the collection to the Library in 1971.
+The collection was given to the University of Illinois Foundation in the 1950s after being acquired from Elijah Jordan's estate by Max Fisch, University of Illinois professor of philosophy.
+The collection was moved to the Illinois Historical Survey in 1971.
 Louise Dauner, of Indianapolis, donated additional correspondence from Jordan, as did Negley and Wiggins.
 The collection also includes copies of Jordan's letters to Otto in the Wisconsin Historical Society.

 View full finding aid and PDF box/folder list